Utodev/img2daad/README.md

 At the moment, img2daad will only cut the 320x200 image to create a fixed graphic placed at 0,0, and with 320x96 size.

+If you want another height or width, you can edit img2daad.php file, and change CLIPWIDTH and CLIPHEIGHT values.

 Cloning
 -------
 Sometimes the same graphic is used for more than one location.
 Of course, you